tharina11/Financial-Data-Analysis/README.md

 4. predict_single_stock_high_price.py

+Predicts the highest price of a single stock for the next day.
+Predicts using the seasonality and trend identifiend based on past high data of the same stock.

+5. RNN_predict_single_high_price

-Predicts the highest price of a single stock for the next day for a certain stock.
+Predicts the highest price of a single stock for the next day.
+Predicts based on highest prices of the same stock in the last five days using a Recurrent Neural Network.